alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 ## Documentation:
-This repository present 4 main files:
+This repository presents 4 main files:
 * [Input_Output_Model]: GDX files with the input and output data
 * [Refuge_Data]:LiDar data and Refuge’s documentation
 * [Scripts for Paper]: Matlab code to process paper’s figures